MPC-SoK/frameworks/README.md

 On some Ubuntu and other \*nix OSes, you may need to run the `docker build` and `docker run` commands with `sudo`.

 ## Questions
 This software is offered as-is.
 It represents these frameworks at a single point in time (early- to mid-2018), and may not be up-to-date with the latest versions.
-We welcome pull requests for compatibility with new versions of the software and corrections to sample programs we did not successfully implement.
+We welcome pull requests for compatibility with new software versions, corrections to sample programs, and directories for new frameworks.

 Questions and commentary should be raised publicly in the [Issue Tracker](https://github.com/MPC-SoK/frameworks/issues).